 Your own defense against online solicitation of a minor charges will depend on the individual circumstances of your case.
 Neal Davis will be glad to evaluate that for you, while finding the best strategy to fight back for you in the legal arena.

-If you or a family member was falsely accused of online solicitation of a minor, contact us today for your free case review.
+If you or a family member was falsely accused of online solicitation of a minor, contact us today for your case review.
 It’s time to fight back.